-Process mining providers such as Celonis SE recognized the potential of their technology in the context of the coronavirus pandemic at an early stage and created ready-to-implement risk monitors for supply chain analysis.
+Process mining providers recognized the potential of their technology in the context of the coronavirus pandemic at an early stage and created ready-to-implement risk monitors for supply chain analysis.
 Companies can utilize the monitors to filter their open orders, see what suppliers the orders have been placed with, and determine what impact the restrictions imposed because of the coronavirus will have on them.

 Risk countries that are particularly hard hit can be defined either manually or by importing data from institutes such as Johns Hopkins University.
 The risk level of open orders as well as possible effects on delivery times and bottlenecks for separate material groups are automatically calculated using the acquired data.
 Supported by this level of transparency, companies can transfer orders from suppliers unable to make deliveries to those that are currently less affected.